Survival of the Fittest

 in our forums!

-Fantasy Flight Games is proud to announce Guardians of the Abyss, a standalone scenario that features both the Gen Con 2018 and Arkham Nights 2018 scenarios for Arkham Horror: The Card Game—now available for pre-order at your local retailer on online through our website!
+Fantasy Flight Games is proud to announce the upcoming release of The Circle Undone, a new deluxe expansion for Arkham Horror: The Card Game—now available for pre-order at your local retailer or online through our website!

-Pre-order your copy of Guardians of the Abyss (AHC27) at your local retailer today or on the Fantasy Flight Games website here!
+Pre-order your copy of The Circle Undone (AHC29) at your local retailer today or online through the Fantasy Flight Games website here!

 in our forums!